Mesa College Promise

 Mesa College Promise - Logo

-The Mesa College Promise is a commitment from the City of Mesa to its residents that all eligible graduating Mesa high school students can attend Mesa Community College for two years with Arizona resident tuition and fees fully funded.
-The Mesa College Promise provides financial support to students with demonstrated financial needs but who have not received enough Free Application for Federal Student Aid (FAFSA) funds or other scholarships to completely cover the cost of college.
+The Mesa College Promise is a commitment from the City of Mesa to its residents that all eligible students can attend Mesa Community College for two years with Arizona resident tuition and registration fees fully funded1.
+The Mesa College Promise provides financial support to students with demonstrated financial needs but who have not received enough federal student aid (FAFSA) funds or other scholarship resources to completely cover the cost of tuition.

 Added College Funds